Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 Another tip is to avoid betting big on small odds.
 In other words, if the potential profit is only a small percentage of your wager, the bet is not worth the risk.

-Let’s say that the odds on the Brooklyn Nets to win a game against the Detroit Pistons are -1000.
+Let’s say that the PointsBet Maryland app has the odds on the Brooklyn Nets to win a game against the Detroit Pistons as -1000.
 That means that if you were to bet $100, you would end up with a $10 profit if you bet correctly.
 It’s still a profit, and the Nets are likely going to win.
 However, if the upset occurred, you would lose $100.
 Therefore, you would basically be hoping for a $10 profit while worrying about a $100 loss.
 In this case, it would be much better to find another moneyline bet or explore the point spread market.

 Live in-game betting on the moneyline

 Most people bet on the moneyline before the game.
-However, live moneyline wagers will are available after the game begins.
+However, live moneyline wagers will be available after the game begins.

 Every major US sportsbook offers live betting, where you can place bets on a game that’s in progress.
 Go to the sportsbook’s live or in-game section and find the games currently taking place.
 Select the one you’re interested in, and you’ll see the moneyline odds listed at the top.